 The first step is to address your general questions, earn your trust based on our history and testimonials, and explain the importance of a physical estimate.
-It is also important to point out that we believe we may be the only classic car restorer in the industry that provides a detailed estimate upfront.
+It is also important to point out that we believe we may be the only classic car restorer in the industry that provides a detailed estimate upfront, in an industry primarily based on the 'time and material' approach.
+We believe this is an open checkbook for the client and typically leads to a runaway train!
+By providing an upfront estimate it will identify the general scope of the project that we are accountable to you, the client, to complete.

-By the end of the conversation and if you are satisfied your questions have been answered, we will assist you in coordinating transportation of your vehicle to our facility.
+By the end of the conversation and if you are satisfied your questions have been answered, we can assist you in coordinating transportation of your vehicle to our facility.

-When your vehicle arrives at our facility we follow a check-in sheet and record check-in photos.
+When your vehicle arrives to our facility, we notify you that your project vehicle has arrived, follow a check-in sheet and record with check-in photos.

-Your vehicle is then estimated with a team approach that includes management and technicians involvement.
-The estimate is based on the estimate work sheet provided by the Client Services Manager that was developed through the conversation of learning your objectives/goals for your finished project.
-Our goal is to estimate your vehicle within 48 hours of receiving at Precision Restorations.
+Your vehicle is then estimated with a team approach that includes management and the technician's involvement.
+The estimate is based on the estimate work sheet that was developed through the conversation of learning your objectives/goals for your finished project.
+Our goal is to estimate your vehicle within 5 days of receiving at Precision Restorations.

-Once the estimate is complete with initial labor and parts requirements, it is presented to you.
-Our client service manager reviews the estimate with you and confirms that we have developed the estimate that matches with your objectives or makes adjustments as you request.
+Once the estimate is complete with initial labor, parts requirements, materials and associated tax it is presented to you.
+We'll review the estimate with you and confirms that we have developed the estimate that matches with your vision or make the adjustments to meet your vision.

-When you authorize the estimate we develop a production and deposit schedule.
+When you authorize the estimate, we develop a production and deposit schedule.
 The production schedule is determined by the scope of the job and the availability as it relates to the production departments.
-The deposit schedule is based on 30% down at the time of authorization and by-weekly payments through the anticipated completion of the restoration with the last payment being due on delivery.
+The deposit schedule is based on 25% down at the time of authorization and by-weekly or monthly payments through the anticipated completion of the restoration with the last payment being due on delivery.
 For small projects under \$5,000 the payment is 50% down and the balance upon completion and delivery.

 As the project progresses through the restoration process supplemental labor and parts will be identified and presented for your authorization.
-Supplements are due and collected upon presentation when authorized by you.
+Supplements are due and collected at the end of each month.

-You are kept up-to-date on the progress of your vehicle.
+You are kept up to date on the progress of your vehicle.
 We consistently provide updates to include photos and narratives as your vehicle progresses through the restoration process.

 The final process of our restoration is quality control/quality assurance that includes a comprehensive review of the restoration and functionality of every aspect of the restoration including a series of test drives.
+Quite honestly, the final quality control aspect of the project can be the most challenging.

-Once we are confident your vehicle is ready for delivery we assist you in arranging transportation.
+Once we are completely confident your vehicle is ready for delivery we can assist you in arranging transportation.